 Stuck in a Small Town?
 Give Entrepreneurship a Go!

-Growing up in the small farming town of Colby, Kansas, I distinctly remember feeling frustrated with the lack of job opportunities.
-You pretty much either worked as a farm hand for a relative or for other area farmers (likely with low pay because “it’s good for you”), or you worked at a fast food place.
-There simply weren’t a lot of other options for a teen who wanted to get a job and earn some money over the summer or on the weekends.
+Growing up in the small farming town of Colby, Kansas, I distinctly remember feeling frustrated by the lack of job opportunities.
+You pretty much either worked as a farmhand for a relative or for another local farmer (likely with low pay because “it’s good for you”), or you worked at a fast food place.
+There simply weren’t many other options for a teen who wanted to get a job and earn some money over the summer or on the weekends.

 Another part of the challenge that’s relatively unique to a small town is having to compete with established adults for these entry-level jobs.